Sinningia allagophylla

 Botany

-Taxonomic group The tall-or-sticky group of the Corytholoma clade.
+Taxonomic group The core group of the Corytholoma clade.

 Sinningia tribracteata (see the page on Mauro Peixoto's web site) may be a synonym of S. allagophylla.